Olweezy/angluar2-exercise/README.md

   * switch systemjs for webpack to manage modules
   * create a central folder to contain all transpiled ts
   * Add a testing framework, probably jasmine with karma
+  * Load the details of the repository into a new component on the page